Libya capital remains tense a day after clashes kill over 30

 The Health Ministry said at least 32 people were killed and 159 wounded in the clashes.

-Among the dead was Mustafa Baraka, a comedian known for his social media videos mocking militias and corruption.
+Among those killed was Mustafa Baraka, a comedian known for his social media videos mocking militias and corruption.
 He was shot reportedly while live-streaming on social media.
 It was not clear whether he was targeted.

 The Associated Press spoke to dozens of residents and witnesses.
 They recounted horrific scenes of people, including women and children, trapped in their homes, government buildings and hospitals.
 They also spoke of at least three motionless bodies that remained for hours in the street before an ambulance was able to reach the area.
 They asked not to be identified for fear of reprisal from the militias.